devops-pipeflow/insight-plugin/README.md

 message CpuStat {
   int64 physicalCount = 1; // physical cores
   int64 logicalCount = 2;  // logical cores
-  repeated float64 cpuPercents = 3;  // the percentage of cpu used per cpu in list repeated CpuTime cpuTimes = 4;  // the time of cpu used per cpu in list }
+  repeated double cpuPercents = 3;  // the percentage of cpu used per cpu in list repeated CpuTime cpuTimes = 4;  // the time of cpu used per cpu in list }